-This is a complex antithetical proverb with purposeful asymmetry, but my only point here is to note that though "the eyes of the LORD" is plural in the first colon (dual in MT, plural in LXX), the parallel subject of the verb in the second colon is singular.
-Thus, "the eyes of the LORD" refer to the LORD Himself.
-Pro 15.3 provides another example.
+This is a complex antithetical proverb with purposeful asymmetry, but my only point here is to note that though "the eyes of the LORD" is plural in the first colon (dual in the MT, plural in the LXX), the parallel subject of the verb in the second colon is singular.
+Thus, "the eyes of the LORD" serves as a synecdoche for the LORD Himself.
+Proverbs 15.3 provides another example.
 It reads,